specklesystems/speckle-docs-OLD/user/manager.md

 ## Installation

-Speckle Manager is available for both Windows and Mac.
+Speckle Manager is available for both Windows and Mac (with limitations).

 Download the latest version of Speckle Manager:

 - [Speckle Manager for Windows](https://speckle-releases.ams3.digitaloceanspaces.com/manager/SpeckleManager%20Setup.exe)
 - [Speckle Manager for Mac](https://speckle-releases.ams3.digitaloceanspaces.com/manager/SpeckleManager%20Setup.dmg) (currently account management only)

-Manager for Windows will automatically update when an update is available, in Mac you have to manually install new versions.
+Speckle Manager for Windows will automatically update when an update is available, in Mac you have to manually install new versions.

 ![screenshot of the manager](../.vuepress/public/assets/manager.png)

 ### Preventing Manager from running at Startup

-On Windows, Manager automatically launches in the background at Startup so that you can get notified about new versions of the installed connectors as soon as they are released.
+On Windows, Speckle Manager will automatically launch on startup to check for new updates.
+It will notify you of any updated connector versions as soon as they are released.

-If you want to disable it, you can simply do so:
+If you want to disable this functionality, you can simply do so:

-- press the combination `Ctrl + Shift + Esc`
+- Open the Task Manager, using (e.g.) `Ctrl + Shift + Esc`
-- go on the Startup tab
+- Navigate to the Startup tab..
-- find the row with **SpeckleManager** and set its **Status** to **Disabled**
+- Find the row with **SpeckleManager** and set its **Status** to **Disabled**

 ![image](https://user-images.githubusercontent.com/2679513/112289752-7caab280-8c86-11eb-8c9a-928d536e8eb3.png)